 That leads me to a first real point about SeaMonkey marketing.
 Once we have that policy up at our project page, we want to put up a good collection of logos and buttons

 for people to use to link to our project.
 As trivial as it sounds, this is probably one of our main marketing initiatives - SeaMonkey is a community project, so we need to do community marketing mainly: Our community is not only what makes it possible to keep the project alive, our community is also who needs to spread the word about SeaMonkey.
-We need YOU to tell other people about SeaMonkey!

 What the SeaMonkey Council can and will do, is to support community members who spread the word with some materials